-- · Beware strong currents and poor anchor holding in channel. - · No anchoring, fishing or waterskiing in the transit lane. - Maximum speed within the transit lane is 15 knots (over ground), outside of the lane 5 knots. - Swimmers and kayakers may not enter the transit lane when it is in use. - · Keep to the starboard (right hand) side. - · Access to the sealed ramp at the Mapua Wharf is now restricted. - It is recommended that launching is done from the unsealed launching area at Grossi Point (the floating pontoon at the Mapua Wharf is a good place to pick up passengers and supplies once vessels are on the water). - All vessels must keep speed below 5 knots until they reach the transit lane or Hunter Brown waterski area. - · Take care for pacific oysters in this area.
+- · Beware strong currents and poor anchor holding in channel. - · No anchoring, fishing or waterskiing in the transit lane. - Maximum speed within the transit lane is 15 knots (over ground), outside of the lane 5 knots. - Swimmers and kayakers may not enter the transit lane when it is in use. - · Keep to the starboard (right hand) side. - · Access to the sealed ramp at the Māpua Wharf is now restricted. - It is recommended that launching is done from the unsealed launching area at Grossi Point (the floating pontoon at the Māpua Wharf is a good place to pick up passengers and supplies once vessels are on the water). - All vessels must keep speed below 5 knots until they reach the transit lane or Hunter Brown waterski area. - · Take care for pacific oysters in this area.
 They have very sharp shells. - The location and shape of the outer bar and sandspit area changes frequently.
-Seek local knowledge before crossing to or from the sea. - · Lifejackets must be worn by law when crossing the bar.
+A Māpua channel local knowledge guide is available at the web link below. - · Lifejackets must be worn by law when crossing the bar.

-tasman.govt.nz/transport/ports-and-wharves/ports-and-wharves-in-tasman/
+www.tasman.govt.nz/ports-and-wharves